netscaler/netscaler-k8s-ingress-controller/docs/crds/rewrite-responder.md

 -  Blocking a set of IP addresses to mitigate DDoS attacks
 -  Imposing HTTP to HTTPS

 Requires you to add appropriate libraries within the microservices and manually configure the policies.
-Instead, you can use the Rewrite and Responder features provided by the Ingress Citrix ADC device to deploy these policies.
+Instead, you can use the Rewrite and Responder features provided by the Ingress Netscaler device to deploy these policies.

-Citrix provides Kubernetes [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs) that you can use with the Citrix ingress controller to automate the configurations and deployment of these policies on the Citrix ADCs used as Ingress devices.
+Citrix provides Kubernetes [CustomResourceDefinitions](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRDs) that you can use with the Citrix ingress controller to automate the configurations and deployment of these policies on the Netscalers used as Ingress devices.

-The Rewrite and Responder CRD provided by Citrix is designed to expose a set of tools used in front-line Citrix ADCs.
+The Rewrite and Responder CRD provided by Citrix is designed to expose a set of tools used in front-line Netscalers.
 Using these functionalities you can rewrite the header and payload of ingress and egress HTTP traffic as well as respond to HTTP traffic on behalf of a microservice.

 Once you deploy the Rewrite and Responder CRD in the Kubernetes cluster.
 You can define extensive rewrite and responder policies using datasets, pat sets, and string maps and also enable audit logs for statistics on the ingress device.
-For more information on rewrite and responder policy feature provided by Citrix ADC, see [Rewrite policy](https://docs.citrix.com/en-us/citrix-adc/12-1/appexpert/rewrite.html) and [Responder policy](https://docs.citrix.com/en-us/citrix-adc/12-1/appexpert/responder.html).
+For more information on rewrite and responder policy feature provided by Netscaler, see [Rewrite policy](https://docs.citrix.com/en-us/citrix-adc/12-1/appexpert/rewrite.html) and [Responder policy](https://docs.citrix.com/en-us/citrix-adc/12-1/appexpert/responder.html).

 !!! note "Note"
     The Rewrite and Responder CRD is not supported for OpenShift routes.
 You can use OpenShift ingress to use Rewrite and Responder CRD.